Skip to Main Content

 The current/controversial issues databases below are useful for finding information on current events, controversies, and issues facing society and provide varying points of view on each topic.
 They are especially helpful for argumentative/persuasive essays and papers, but often can be used for an informative/explanatory ones as well.

-If these databases don't work for your topic, try using the Databases by Category list to find one that may be a better fit.
+If these databases don't work for your topic, try using the subject filters on the Databases A-Z List to find one that may be a better fit.
 Or try a search in EBSCO Discovery Service.

 Search EBSCO Discovery Service